 - There are people who show us what we don’t want, and people who reveal our greatest desires.

 All people are purposeful in our experience.
-We believe that we are all connected so we give ourselves permission to simply observe our connectedness to others as a indicator of how grounded we feel at any given time.
+We believe that we are all connected so we give ourselves permission to simply observe our connectedness to others as an indicator of how grounded we feel at any given time.

-When a relationship has run its course, it doesn’t have to be a dramatic parting or an ending, even in death, because people and their lessons take on a life within us.
+When a relationship has run its course, it doesn’t have to be a dramatic parting or an ending, even in death, because people and their lessons take on life within us.
 We don’t have to break up or cut off or even bury the lessons of another life to give ourselves permission to move in a different direction.
 We need to do the opposite.
 We need to honor their presence in a real way because we opened ourselves up to their experience.

 The flow of people changes as we move through different stages of our lives.
 The presence of all people in our experience are gifts that we take with us.
 Only then can we watch the next chapter unfold.